IgniteUI/igniteui-documentation/topics/00_NetAdvantage_for_jQuery_Overview.md

 -   List View
 -   Rating with null support and hover

-In addition to those two controls, %%ProductName%%™ includes a set of ASP.NET MVC helpers to add standard jQuery Mobile widgets to ASP.NET views using Razor and ASPX syntax.
+In addition to those two controls, %%ProductName%%™ includes a set of %%ProductNameMVC%% to add standard jQuery Mobile widgets to ASP.NET views using Razor and ASPX syntax.
 This speeds up development in an ASP.NET MVC project.
-The ASP.NET MVC helpers support the following controls:
+The %%ProductNameMVC%% support the following controls:

 -   Button
 -   Check Box